-If a permit holder or approved controller fails to supervise adult entertainment in accordance with the provisions of the Liquor Act and the conditions of the permit, they breach Section 149B of the Act and can be penalised up to 100 penalty units, or fined $13,055, from 1 July 2018.
+If a permit holder or approved controller fails to supervise adult entertainment in accordance with the provisions of the Liquor Act and the conditions of the permit, they breach section 149B of the Act and can be penalised up to 100 penalty units ($13,345) from 1 July 2019.

 Trading hours for adult entertainment

 Traditionally adult entertainment trading hours been linked directly to the liquor trading hours of the licensee or permit holder.
 However, since 1 July 2016, the Commissioner for Liquor and Gaming is accepting applications which allow adult entertainment for up to 2 hours after liquor sales finish.

 If your adult entertainment permit was issued before 1 July 2016, your existing trading hours are being 'grandfathered' even if those hours of operation exceed 2 hours after the sale of alcohol ceases.
 This grandfathering provision will be maintained while a permit is held continuously.

 - Licence and permit enquiries